If you’re like most writers, you want to turn your passion for writing into a real online business.

 Here is one client I routinely write for and charge around .25 cents/word.
-In about five hours, I create five, 1,000 word blog posts and earn over $1,000!
+In about five hours, I can write five, 1,000-word blog posts and earn over $1,000!

 Start by sending out personal emails to individuals and companies related to your niche.
 Find sites that you want to write for and think you could add value too.

 Do some research on LinkedIn so you can find the right contact person.
 Don’t just say address it to “Office Manager” or something generic.